 The actual positive sign and negative sign are defined within the pattern itself.

-Many characters in a pattern are taken literally; they are matched during parsing and output unchanged during formatting.
+Many characters in a pattern are taken literally; they are matched during parsing and output unchanged during unparsing.
 Special characters, on the other hand, stand for other characters, strings, or classes of characters.
 For example, the '#' character is replaced by a digit.

 To insert a special character in a pattern as a literal, that is, without any special meaning, the character must be quoted.
 There are some exceptions to this which are noted below.